 Winkeyless, WKL or vintage (1.5/(1)/1.5 / 7 / 1.5/(1)/1.5): the bottom row as specified by the Enhanced Layout; the standard bottom row until Microsoft forced its Windows-specific keys upon the world.

-Non-standard (1.5/1/1.5 / 6 / 1.5/1/1/1.5): the bottom row as initially directed by Microsoft (specified in Microsoft’s own document and pushed into actual standards!).
-Both empty spaces (which had been left empty for a reason, not that Microsoft actually cared) were filled in, and the bar was shortened to 6U to make room for a third key.
+Non-standard (1.5/1/1.5 / 6 / 1.5/1/1/1.5): the bottom row as initially directed by Microsoft when it introduced its Windows-specific keys.
+Both empty spaces (which had been left empty for a reason, not that Microsoft actually cared) were filled in, and the bar was shortened to 6U and the third 1.5U key displaced to the left to make room for a third key.

-Modern or standard (1.25×3 / 6.25 / 1.25×4): slightly improved version of the non-standard bottom row.
-By far the most common bottom row in pre-built keyboards and popular among enthusiasts as well... although tsangan is gaining presence at its expense.
+Modern or standard (1.25×3 / 6.25 / 1.25×4): improved version of the non-standard bottom row.
+The most common bottom row in pre-built keyboards and popular among enthusiasts as well... although the tsangan bottom row has gained presence at its expense.

 Tsangan or proper (1.5/1/1.5 / 7 / 1.5/1/1.5): a best-of-both-worlds compromise that takes the best of both the winkeyless and the modern bottom rows.
 Although it’s actually older than the non-standard bottom row, it rose back to usage in its present form after being popularized by geekhack user tsangan (whose name it takes, despite tsangan himself probably being younger, too).